 Other medical expenditures (OMTYPE) include glasses or contact lenses, insulin, diabetic equipment/supplies, ambulance services, orthopedic items, hearing devices, prosthesis, bathroom aids, medical equipment, disposable supplies, and alterations/modifications (to homes).
-Other medical expenditures identified in OMOTHOS (type of expenditure - other specify) have been edited to appropriate OMTYPE categories.
+When the interviewer did not how to categorize types of medical item expenditure, these items were specified in the variable OMOTHOS (OMTYPE other specify).
+As a part of the editing process, other medical expenditures identified in OMOTHOS have been edited to appropriate OMTYPE categories.
 The edited (OMTYPEX, OMOTHOX) and unedited (OMTYPE, OMOTHOS) versions of both of these variables are included on this file.